CameronDiver/Minereum/README.md

 ## Install
 * Ensure you have installed Geth and set up an account.
 * Ensure you have installed Ethminer and checked it runs correctly.
-* Clone the repositiory "git clone https://github.com/CameronDiver/RunEthereumMiner.git"
+* Clone the repositiory `git clone https://github.com/CameronDiver/RunEthereumMiner.git`
-* Move into the "RunEthereumMiner" directory
+* Move into the `RunEthereumMiner` directory
-* Run the command "python runminer.py -h" to view the usage options.
+* Run the command `python runminer.py -h` to view the usage options.

 ## GPU Mining
 * Run the command "python runminer.py -G -s --geth="path to Geth" --ethminer="path to Ethminer"